Over the past few years, the landscape of stroke care has changed dramatically due to technological advances and increased possibilities to train o...

 Right now, there are relatively few training programs for cardiologists and other physicians.
 Finding ways to create training programs for them, may be one of the biggest barriers that we face.
 But I think that simulation will have a major importance in training cardiologists, interventional radiologists, and endovascular surgeons around the world to treat stroke quickly using interventional procedures.

 Thank you, Dr. Hopkins, for providing your knowledge and interesting perspective on the future of stroke care!

 To learn more about simulation training and Mentice’s simulators for training on endovascular procedures, please visit our website.
-You will also find more interesting blog articles, interviews, news, and updates on our Knowledge Blog.
+You will also find more interesting news articles, customer stories and publications within our resources.

 To always stay on top within the field of medical simulation and its development subscribe to our news and resource list